 One Year Ago: Honey Mustard Grilled Chicken and Spinach Salad with...

 We had my mom, dad and Granddaddy over for dinner last night.
 My Granddaddy was raised in eastern North Carolina and has the cutest southern drawl.
 I asked him what specifically he would like to eat when he came over.
 One of his favorite southern meals is chicken and pastry.
 Chicken and pastry is a very common dish in the south and is also known as chicken slick.
 It is not to be confused with chicken and dumplings.
 My Granddaddy's mother, known to me as Grandma Doc, used to make this quite often and would get a chicken right from her own back yard to use.
 Unfortunately, I do not raise chickens, so I am limited to store-bought.
 Even if I did raise chickens, I don't know if I would have the heart to actually use one in cooking!
-I don't like seeing the same animal alive, and then dead, and then in my dinner.
 Not for me!
 Since I knew my day was going to be pretty busy with work on the day that they were coming for dinner, I did most of the cooking the day before, which worked out perfectly for me.
 The chicken turned out so amazingly tender and the pastry dough is incredibly easy to work with and tasted delicious.
 Everyone said they loved it and my Granddaddy was happy to take the leftovers home with him.
-I served this with steamed broccoli, salad and garlic bread on the side.
+I served this with steamed broccoli, salad, and garlic bread on the side.

 - 5 to 6 lb whole chicken